aphyr/partitions-post/README.markdown

 reliably declare itself to be the primary.
 When this happens to <a href="http://serverfault.com/questions/485545/dual-primary-ocfs2-drbd-encountered-split-brain-is-recovery-always-going-to-be">a
 DRBD filesystem</a>, both nodes can remain online and accepting writes, leading to divergent filesystem-level changes.
-The only real option for resolving these kinds of conflicts is to discard all writes not made to a selected component of the cluster.
+The only realistic option for resolving these kinds of conflicts is to discard all writes not made to a selected component of the cluster.

-### A Novell Cluster split-brain
+### A NetWare split-brain

 Intermittent failures can lead to long outages.
 In this <a href="http://novell.support.cluster-services.free-usenet.eu/Split-Brain-Condition_T31677168_S1">Usenet